Chicago/food-inspections-evaluation/README.md

 ### Compatibility
 These files currently use several packages that are compatible with R >= 3.1.
 You may experience issues using older versions of R, including 3.0.x and 2.x.

+## Acknowledgements
+This research was completed in cooperation between the City of Chicago, Civic Consulting Alliance, and Allstate Insurance.
+We would especially like to thank the efforts of Stephen Collins, Gavin Smart for their collaboration on developing the model.
+We also appreciate the coordination provided by Kelsey Burr, Christian Hines, and Kiran Pookote.

 ## License
 Copyright, 2014 City of Chicago